History of Germans in Russia, Ukraine, and the Soviet Union: Decline of the Russian Germans

 As a result of the German invasion of the Soviet Union on 22 June 1941, Stalin decided to deport the German Russians to internal exile and forced labor in Siberia and Central Asia.
 It is evident that, at this point, the regime considered national minorities with ethnic ties to foreign states, such as Germans, potential fifth columnists.
 On 12 August 1941, the Central Committee of the Communist Party decreed the expulsion of the Volga Germans, allegedly for treasonous activity, from their autonomous republic on the lower Volga.
 On 7 September 1941, the Volga German Autonomous Soviet Socialist Republic was abolished and about 438,000 Volga Germans were deported.
 In subsequent months, an additional 400,000 ethnic Germans were deported to Siberia from their other traditional settlements such as Ukraine and the Crimea.

 The Soviets were not successful in deporting all German settlers living in the Western and Southern Ukraine, however, due to the rapid advance of the Wehrmacht (German Army from 1935 to 1945).
 The secret police, the NKVD, was able to deport only 35% of the ethnic Germans from Ukraine.
 Thus in 1943, the Nazi German census registered 313,000 ethnic Germans living in the occupied territories of the Soviet Union.
 With the Soviet re-conquest, the Wehrmacht evacuated about 300,000 German Russians and brought them back to the Reich.
 Because of the provisions of the Yalta Agreement, all former Soviet citizens living in Germany at war's end had to be repatriated, most by force.
 More than 200,000 German Russians were deported, against their will, by the Allies and sent to the Gulag.
 Thus, shortly after the end of the war, more than one million ethnic Germans from Russia were in special settlements and labor camps in Siberia and Central Asia.
-It is estimated that 200,000 to 300,000 died of starvation, lack of shelter, over-work, and disease during the 1940s.
+It is estimated that 200,000 to 300,000 died of starvation, lack of shelter, overwork, and disease during the 1940s.

 On 26 November 1948, Stalin made the banishment permanent, declaring that Russia's Germans were permanently forbidden from returning to Europe, but this was rescinded after his death in 1953.
 Many Russian Germans returned to European Russia, but quite a few remained in Soviet Asia.